Table of Contents

 A cybersecurity incident can cost organisations millions in discovery, containment, and the legal aftermath of losing records to an attacker.
-The way an incident is handled reduces the time an attacker persists on the network and reduces the number of future incidents.
-Numerous large companies have handled incident response poorly, and it’s caused them in legal reparations, fines, and additional government regulation.
+Effective incident management reduces both the time an attacker persists on the network and the number of future incidents.
+Numerous prominent companies have handled incident response poorly, and it’s caused them legal reparations, fines, and additional government regulation.

-- Key management: Management are the only people who can make decisions during a response.
-This could be allowing access to network resources or making changes to the production environment.
+- Key management: Management is the only group of people who can make decisions during a response.
+They may allow access to network resources or make changes to the production environment.

 - IT auditors: Auditors ensure that procedures are followed pre-incident, but they also help identify what went wrong and how to stop an attack in the future.